scurtis7/fsu-roster/README.md

 Here is a link to the [fsu communications](http://unicomm.fsu.edu/brand/applying/colors/) site that contains all of the official branding information.

+## Version 0.0.3
+Add players page to list all of the players in the database.
+Added the players to the database

 ## Version 0.0.2
 Add coaches page to list all of the coaches in the database.